 Who We Are

-Net Zero Offices
+Net Zero Energy Offices

 Creative Energies suffered a tragic loss in April of 2015 when three employees, including one of the company’s founders and owners, were killed in a small plane crash in central Idaho.
 The pilot of the plane also perished.
 Rusty Cheney, AJ Linnell, and Andy Tyson all worked in Creative Energies’ Idaho office.
 Andy was one of the business’ founders and owners.
 They died in the course of their work, visiting a remote ranch to plan a solar power system.